 \section{Generating Set}

-In this section, we establish \cref{thm.ideal.generators}, our characterization of the vanishing ideal of $\RFE$ in terms of an explicit generating set.
-For every $k,l \in \NN$, we develop a template, $\VanGenkl$, for constructing polynomials that belong to the vanishing ideal of $\RFEkl$ such that all instantiations collectively generate the vanishing ideal.
+In this section, we establish \expref{Theorem}{thm.ideal.generators}, our characterization of the vanishing ideal of $\RFE$ in terms of an explicit generating set.
+For every $k,l \in \N$, we develop a template, $\VanGenkl$, for constructing polynomials that belong to the vanishing ideal of $\RFEkl$ such that all instantiations collectively generate the vanishing ideal.